Boise to see second heat wave of the spring. How high will temperatures rise?

 However, temperatures may gradually drop as clouds move in, the weather service said.

-Here’s what to expect — and when:
+But in the meantime, here’s what to expect — and when:

 Will Boise heat wave break temperature records?

-Boise previously saw record highs in the low 90s for the time period of April 29 through May 4, according to Extreme Weather Watch.
+High temperatures will be around 10 degrees lower than records reported in previous years.
+Boise has seen record highs in the low 90s for the period of April 29 through May 4, according to Extreme Weather Watch.
+It will be in the 80s this weekend, the weather service said, but not the 90s.

 What’s the weather forecast for Boise?